Natural Convection Heat Transfer from an Inclined Cylinder: Natural Convection

-\li The static conduction and induced convective heat flows of a vertical cylinder cooperate more than from a vertical plate; they combine as the $\ell^{1/6}$-norm.
-The level cylinder flows combine as the $\ell^{1/3}$-norm.
+\li $p$: Lacking vertical edges adjacent to unheated fluid, the static conduction and induced convective heat flows of a vertical cylinder cooperate much more than from a vertical plate; they combine as the $\ell^{1/6}$-norm.

+The downward-facing part of a level cylinder preheats fluid which then flows adjacent to the vertical surfaces.
+The level cylinder's heat flows cooperate more than the vertical plate's $\ell^{1/2}$-norm, but less than the vertical cylinder's $\ell^{1/6}$-norm.
+They combine as the $\ell^{1/3}$-norm.

 \endunorderedlist